NewBuguTeam/PKUVolleyball-backend/README.md

 Database structures are now given in /app/models.py, which may be uncompleted yet.

+**Database structures have been changed since this commit.
+If you have configured the database before, please re-migrate and re-upgrade.
+Detailed information could be found in app/model.py.**

 After the database config above, run the following commands in the app direction in the windows commandline:

 ```